Custom window and door flashings manufactured at Coating Lab Auckland

 What Are Window Flashings?

 Window flashings are formed metal profiles that seal the junction between a window or door frame and the surrounding wall cladding.
 In New Zealand's wet climate, water penetration around window openings is one of the leading causes of building envelope failure and structural damage.
-Correctly installed flashings intercept water at these vulnerable junctions before it can track behind the cladding.
+Correctly installed window flashings NZ intercept water at these vulnerable junctions before it can track behind the cladding.

 Where Are Window Flashings Used?